John Norman (alderman): Early life

 Norman was born in 1657, to John and Ann Norman.
 His date of birth is unknown, but he was baptised on 20 April 1657 at St Giles' Church in Norwich.
 Little is known about his antecedents, other than that Norman's grandfather, Roger Norman, a silk weaver who was a Huguenot refugee, came to Norwich in the early 17th century.

 Career

-Norman had a varied business career, variously being a weaver in Worstead, a farmer, a landowner, and a brewer.
+Norman had a varied business career, variously being a worsted weaver, a farmer, a landowner, and a brewer.

 He was a churchwarden of St Peter Parmentergate, Norwich, Sheriff of Norwich in 1705-06 (not to be confused with High Sheriff of Norfolk) and Mayor of Norwich in 1714–15.
 It is very likely that he was present for the first ever recorded complete peal of church bells, which took place at St Peter Mancroft on 2 May 1715, during his term in office.

 Personal life

 Norman married twice.
 His first marriage was at St Margaret's, Hempnall, on 25 December 1679, to Ann Mace.
 She died in 1714, during his term in office as Mayor.
 He married secondly at St Mary in the Marsh, on 16 March 1715, Katherine Brereton.
 There were no children of either marriage.

 He died in 1724 in Bramerton, and is buried at St Margaret's, Old Catton, where he lived, and where a monument was erected in his memory in the church.